ApollosProject/apollos-apps/packages/apollos-data-connector-rock/README.md

 ## Dependants / Dependencies

 None, right now.
 This module is 100% standalone.
-However, several modules internally require other modules internally.
+However, modules within the `data-connector` might depend on each other.
 For example,

 - `People` and `Family` modules rely on the `Auth` module.
 - `Followings` and `Interactions` relies on `RockConstants`.